spinnaker/kleat/docs/docs.md

 <a name="proto.ci.Ci"></a>

 ### Ci
-Configuration for integration with continuous integration systems.
+Configuration to integrate Spinnaker with your continuous integration system.

 | Field | Type | Label | Description |